 Explore our study abroad opportunities.
-Visit Costa Rica or Paris while earning 6 hours of credit for your Communication Studies major or minor.
+Visit Paris while earning 6 hours of credit or London while earning 1 additional credit for your Communication Studies major or minor.
 Each program offers the unique advantage of being able to draw from your surroundings to enhance each class.
 Location and activities included on excursions are an integral part of course material and the overall study abroad experience.

 UGA à Paris:

 Known as the City of Light, Paris is one of the world’s great cities, boasting numerous historical, cultural, and artistic sites.
 You will be able to visit world-renowned locations, including Notre Dame Cathedral, the Louvre, and the Eiffel Tower.
 Students can immerse themselves in Paris’s museums, galleries, and neighborhoods while exploring the Latin Quarter, the Marais, Montmartre, the Bastille, Les Invalides, the Champs Elysées, or the designer shops on the rue Faubourg St. Honoré.
 There are also many opportunities for independent travel.
 Paris is well served by train and air service, allowing students to travel across Europe on the three-day weekends and during the four-day break between the blocks.